 Whatever it is, consider all your options and ask yourself, would you choose it now without your history bias?

 A lot of us say, “Well, I’ve just been doing it for so long.”
 Trust me: that may not be the best reason you want for choosing something.
 And remember, when you make a decision, you want to make sure you like your reason for choosing it.

 2. Ask yourself, “What if failure is no big deal?”
-One of my mentors, Brooke Castillo, says, “What if you’re just either winning – or learning?”
+Nelson Mandela famously said, “I never lose.
+I either win or learn.”

 A lot of times we hear coaches ask, “What would you do if you could not fail?”

 But this new perspective takes it to the next level.
 So, if failing didn’t matter, if you knew you might fail at it, would you still do it?